 I've tutored my little cousins throughout their time in middle school and high school.
 It's mostly been in the area of mathematics.
 They tell me that I'm often more helpful than their teachers and grasp the math concepts more easily.
 What makes me a great tutor is knowing how to teach kids math in a fun and easy way.
 I know how to present the material so the kids can remember how to solve the questions.

-University of California, Irvine - BA, Business Economics
+Undergraduate Degree: University of California-Irvine - Bachelor in Arts, Business Economics

 What might you do in a typical first session with a student?

 In a typical first session, I'd ask the student what their main issues with the subject are, and I'd start my tutoring from there.
 It's very important for me to know where the student stands prior to my help.

 If a student has difficulty learning a skill or concept, what would you do?